fpdavis/MarquesasServer/README.md

    * Fixed bug when no game was selected.
    * Added more precise version checking.
    * Added version number to settings panel.
-   \
+   <br><br>
    * Added support for IGame Methods.
    * Added option for a read only mode (Write Enabled) now that write IGame Methods have been added.
-   * Links to IGame Set Methods do not generate HTML links so data isn't accidentally overriden.
+   * Links to IGame Set Methods do not generate HTML links so data isn't accidentally overridden.